 Once you have completed your design, it's time to generate Floor Plans.
 To learn more, see Generate and Print 2D and 3D Floor Plans.

-If you have a Pro Subscription, you have additional Floor Plan customization options by signing in to your RoomSketcher Account on the web.
+If you have a Pro or Team subscription, you have additional Floor Plan customization options by signing in to your RoomSketcher Account on the web.
 To learn more, see:

 - Customize How Your Kitchen is Displayed on 2D Floor Plans